JasonBeardSanger/trepogeno/README.md

 5. cp bin/mccortex31 ../src/mykrobe/cortex

 ## Trepogeno.py
-This is the main script, once installed system wide like above you can call it anywhere with `trepogeno --agrument 1`
+This is the main script, once installed system wide as detailed above can be called anywhere with `trepogeno --agrument 1`

 ## create_typing_scheme
 This subdirectory contains scripts relating to creating a typing scheme through use of Rpinecone, a vcf, and a reference.